-The mission of the Phoenix city-wide Endocrinology, Diabetes and Metabolism training program is to graduate physicians who are competent to independently practice Endocrinology, Diabetes and Metabolism with a high degree of professionalism and humanism and who also possess sufficient research experience for successful entry into academia, industry or private practice.
+The mission of the Phoenix city-wide Endocrinology, Diabetes and Metabolism training program is to graduate physicians who are competent to practice Endocrinology, Diabetes and Metabolism independently with a high degree of professionalism and humanism and who also possess sufficient research and teaching experience for successful entry into academia or industry.

-This is a 2-year training program sponsored by Banner Good Samaritan Medical Center with an optional 3rd year for those interested in furthering their skills in biomedical research.
-The first year emphasizes the basic skills necessary for the practice of general endocrinology, diabetes and metabolism on rotations such as the VA consult service, Office Endocrinology, Pediatric Endocrinology, Neuroendocrinology.
-The second year provides exposure to more advanced skills and more specialized training in the fields of reproductive endocrinology as well as clinical and basic science research.
-By structuring the rotations for a certain level of trainee, we can provide progressive addition of responsibility and training in specific skills.
+We offer a two-year training program sponsored by Banner Good Samaritan Medical Center and the Phoenix VA Health Care System with an optional third year for those interested in furthering their skills in biomedical research.
+The first year emphasizes the basic skills necessary for the practice of general endocrinology, diabetes and metabolism on rotations such as the VA Hospital Consult Service, Banner Good Samaritan Hospital Consult Service, Office Endocrinology, Pediatric Endocrinology, and Neuroendocrinology.
+The second year provides exposure to more advanced skills including thyroid ultrasound and fine needle aspiration.
+The second year also offers more specialized training as well as clinicical and/or basic science research.
+By structuring the rotations based on the fellows’ increasing levels of knowledge and sophistication, we provide progressive addition of responsibility and training in specific skills.
 An example of a typical schedule:

-During the second year, fellows will complete a 9-month minimum research requirement with appropriate protected time either at the Carl T. Hayden VA Medical Center, NIH Phoenix branch, or by arrangement with other investigators off-site.
+During the second year, fellows will complete a nine-month minimum research requirement with appropriate protected time either at the Carl T. Hayden VA Medical Center or NIDDK, NIH Phoenix branch.
 Current ongoing research is in the areas of:

 With available funding, fellows may choose to expand their research skills during a third year of training during which they will perform independent supervised research.
 Third year fellows would be expected to design, prepare and conduct a research project.
 Manuscript(s) preparation for publication in a peer-reviewed journal is expected.